RedisGears/RedisGears/docs/create_development_environment.md

 **The following tutorial is experimental and is not promised to be supported in the final GA version**

-Fortunatly for us, v8 comes with an embeded webassembly support.
+Fortunately for us, v8 comes with an embedded webassembly support.
 We can leverage it to run our code that was written in some low level language, and achieve better performance on CPU intensive tasks.
-In this taturial we will show how to compile and run a rust code inside v8 webassembly embeded inside Redis using RedisGears :).
+In this tutorial we will show how to compile and run a rust code inside v8 webassembly embedded inside Redis using RedisGears :).

 ## Pre-requisite